mesosphere/dcos-docs-site/pages/1.12/cli/plugins/index.md

 # Core CLI Plugin

 Commands that are specific to a DC/OS version are packaged into a plugin called `dcos-core-cli`.
-It gets automatically installed when running `dcos cluster setup` unless the `--no-plugin` flag is used.
+In version 0.7, the CLI has the 1.12 Core plugin included which it will automatically install for any cluster that it's attached to.

 The subcommands included in this plugin are:

-In version 0.7, the CLI has the 1.12 Core plugin included with it which it will automatically install for any cluster that it's attached to.

 | Command | Description |
 |---------|-------------|